ammrabdelaal/Library-management-system/README.md

 - ✅ Delete a book
 - ✅ Store book data (title, author, published date, ISBN, available status)
 - ✅ Test all features using BDD scenarios

+  you can run the project using this command : python manage.py runserver
 ---

 ## 🧪 Behavior-Driven Development (BDD)